Nonprovisional (Utility) Patent Application Filing Guide

 The different views must be numbered in consecutive Arabic numerals, starting with 1, independent of the numbering of the sheets and, if possible, in the order in which they appear on the drawing sheet(s).
 Partial views intended to form one complete view, on one or several sheets, must be identified by the same number followed by a capital letter.
 View numbers must be preceded by the abbreviation "FIG." Where only a single view is used in an application to illustrate the claimed invention, it must not be numbered and the abbreviation "FIG." must not appear.

-Numbers and letters identifying the views must be simple and clear and must not be used in association with brackets, circles, or inverted commas.
+Numbers and letters identifying the views must be simple and clear and must not be used in association with brackets, circles, or quotation marks.
 The view numbers must be larger than the numbers used for reference characters.

 Reference characters not mentioned in the description shall not appear in the drawings.
 Reference characters mentioned in the description must appear in the drawings.